josephspurrier/gomithrilapp/docs/docs/tutorial/run-locally.md

 ## Quick Start with Docker Compose

-To run the application locally, you can run these commands.
+To test the application locally, you can run these commands.
 You don't need any of the the dev tools (Go/npm) installed, you only need Docker (and Docker Compose).
 The Go application serves both the UI and the API depending on the request URL.

 ```bash
 # Clone the repo.